Saeedam02/AUT--Multivariable-control-project--Helicopter-control/README.md

+# MIMO Control of Helicopter System

+# Introduction
+Welcome to the MIMO Control of Helicopter System project repository!
+This project was developed as part of coursework or research at Amir Kabir University of Technology.
+Here, we provide an overview of the project, how to get started, and essential documentation to help you understand and use the project effectively.

-# AUT--Multivariable-control-project--Helicopter-control
+# Prerequisites
-This repository is related to my MIMO project at the Amir Kabir University of Technology about MIMO control of a helicopter system.
+List any prerequisites or dependencies that users need to have installed or configured before using this project:
+1) MATLAB
+2) Simulink